 Figure 1 shows the network of attitudes towards inequality in Chile.
 Network nodes represent the selected ISSP survey variables.
 Network edges represent positive (blue) and negative (red) linear relationships that are estimated from the data.
 Edge width is indicative of the strength of each association.
 Nodes are coloured according to community membership.
 Confirming H1, the 22 evaluative reactions form a fully connected network, with no isolated nodes.
 This means that all the perceptions, beliefs and judgments about magnitudes and principles concerning inequality, redistribution, taxation and wages are part of a unified belief system in the Chilean population.

-Figure 1: Network of attitudes towards inequality
+Figure 1: Network of attitudes towards inequality in Chile

 Nodes represent the 22 evaluative reactions.
 An edge is drawn when two variables are correlated, after having controlled for the others.
 The absence of an edge between two variables means that they are conditionally independent instead.
 Blue (red) edges represent positive (negative) associations; thicker edges represent stronger relationships.
 The colour of the nodes corresponds to the detected communities in the network.